openCEMorg/openCEM/README.md

 $ ./msolve.py Sample.cfg
 ```

+Note: Solvers other than the default must be specified by passing the `--solver` option.

 openCEM will process the configuration file and run a simulation.
 At the end of each simulated year it will print a summary of capacity and dispatch decisions for that period.
 When finished, openCEM it will save the entire set of results in a JSON file.

 ### Configuration file

 The following explains the purpose of each field in the configuration file.
 See the file `Sample.cfg` for usage examples and appropriate values.
 Users can edit files and make multiple copies to manage a range of scenarios.
 Configuration files uses the Python `configparse` module to import parameters to simulations, therefore observe basic from `configparse` rules for formatting configuration files.

+_NOTE_: Results will be written in JSON format using the name of the configuration file as its prefix, e.g. `Sample.cfg.json`

 #### `Name`

-The field `Name` gives each simulation a unique name, which is used as an identifier for simulations and to name the result file.
-For example the name "ISP_Neutral" will result in the output file named `ISP_Neutral_sol.json`.
-Ths field must be specified.
+The field `Name` gives each simulation a descriptive name, which is used as an identifier for simulations.This field must be specified.

 #### `Years`